 A more ambitious level of support would be to provide a direct interface to NuWro within LArSoft, much like GENIEHelper does for GENIE, but that work isn’t being estimated here.

 Resources: LArSoft code management: Lynn Garren

+Note: the original request also included integrating NuWro into GENIEhelper or a similar new class.
+While evaluating the costs and benefits of that part of the request, we intend to address this accessibility issue.

 CI improvements

-Purpose: Migrating the LArSoft CI system to new system and producing a second tier of CI tests.
+Purpose: Migrate the LArSoft CI system to the new system and produce a second tier of CI tests.

 The new system has significantly improved reporting and email messaging that will enhance usability and allow the system to send emails with error reports directly to developers